olechiw/Hot67-Bluetooth-Scouter/README.md

 ### app
 viewer application with (currently hardcoded) calculated values, graphs, etc.
 ### scouter
-the client application, use six of these in tandem with server to collect data
+the client application, use six of these in tandem with master to collect data
-### server
+### master
 app for consolidating the data into one place and uploading it over 4G or whatever